umutto/umutto.github.io-deprecated/_posts/2018-06-29-hill-climbing-irl.md

     temp *= alpha
 ```

-# Results
+## Results

 In `run.py`, the selected optimizers are run and are logged into a `.csv` like file for every step they take and the elevations.
-For the location and parameters I've chosen for algorithms (location of my old university, and mostly original hyper-parameters from the papers).
+For the location and parameters I've chosen for algorithms `parameters.py` can be changed.(The defaults are; location of my old university, and mostly original hyper-parameters from the papers).
 Elevation per step graph is as following.

 <p align="center">
   <img src="https://raw.githubusercontent.com/umutto/umutto.github.io/master/static/images/blog_1_hill_climb/cost_plot_fig_3.png" alt="Elevation per step graph."  width="600"/>